Check your stocks as you reset your clocks, March 9

 FOR IMMEDIATE RELEASE:

-LAS VEGAS – The switch back to Standard Time this Sunday, Nov.
-3, is the perfect opportunity for Southern Nevadans to check their family emergency stockpiles, change batteries in radios, replace expired food items, rotate items in the kit, update family information, or determine if there are any items that are missing.
+LAS VEGAS – Daylight Savings Time begins this Sunday, March 9.
+It’s the perfect opportunity for Southern Nevadans to check their family emergency stockpiles, change batteries in radios and flashlights, replace or rotate food items in the kit, update any family information including medications, or determine what items might be missing.
+Still don’t have your family’s kit put together?
 The Southern Nevada Health District has information about emergency preparedness as well as a calendar to help develop a family kit on its website, www.SNHD.info.

 The health district’s recommendations for a family emergency preparedness kit include: